hkzlab/ATXm5v/README.md

 ## Introduction

-I needed a quick and cheap way to get -5V out of a modern ATX PSU.
-The current requirements were risible, so I just made an inline module that takes -5V and regulates down to -5V using a simple and cheap 7905.
+I needed a quick and cheap way to get -5V available on a modern ATX PSU.
+The current requirements were risible, so I just made an inline module that takes -12V and regulates down to -5V using a simple and cheap 7905.

 ![Rev. 1.0 PCB](pics/ATXm5v.jpg)